7 clinical trial advertising do's and don'ts

-Follow these do's and don'ts to ensure your copy, images, and ad placements connect with the right patients – and won't be rejected by your Institutional Review Board (IRB) or distribution channel, such as Facebook.
+Follow these do's and don'ts to ensure your copy, images, and ad placements connect with the right patients – and won't be rejected by your IRB or your distribution channels, such as Meta and Google ads.

 This is an important guideline from the FDA.
 Because the study drug hasn't yet been approved, your ads can't state or imply that it will be effective for patients.
 This includes referring to the investigational medication as a "new treatment" or "new option."

-When making the decision to participate in a clinical trial, patients report that knowing the goal of the clinical trial helps them understand the benefits and risks of joining.
-Mention specific symptoms the investigative medication aims to treat, for example.
-This can also be a good area to mention inclusion or exclusion criteria related specifically to symptoms.
+When making the decision to participate in a clinical trial, patients have reported that knowing the goal of the clinical trial helps them understand the benefits and risks of joining.
+Mentioning specific symptoms that the investigational medication aims to treat, for example, is a good way to attract potential participants to a study.
+This can also be an efficient means to mention key inclusion or exclusion criteria specifically related to symptoms.

-Your ad will be rejected by your Institutional Review Board (IRB) if you emphasize payments for a patient's participation.
+Your ad will be rejected by your IRB if you emphasize payments for a patient's participation.
 Emphasizing payment can include using bold or larger fonts for money-related statements, or otherwise mentioning payment in a prominent way in your ads.
+This can be seen as a form of coercion (more on this topic below).

-While you can't emphasize payments in your ads, it's still acceptable to mention them.
-Clinical trials ask patients to take time to travel to site, usually, and spend a few hours at a site visit.
-Offering payment can be a strong incentive, even if the trial is just covering travel costs.
-While you can't scream "Get paid for clinical trials!!!" in large font in a banner ad, you can mention compensation somewhere in your ad or on the website or prescreener for your trial.
+While you can't emphasize payments in any kind of coercive manner, it's still acceptable to mention compensation and reimbursement.
+Clinical trials ask patients to take time to travel to a site, usually, and spend a few hours at a visit.
+Offering compensation and reimbursement can be a strong incentive, even if the trial is just covering travel costs.
+While you can't scream "Get paid for clinical trials!!!" in large font in a banner ad, you can mention that compensation or reimbursement is available somewhere in your ad or on the website for your trial.

 Do choose images that match your patient population.